 Which games were talked about the most?

-For example, last year that might have included Metal Gear Solid V, Bloodborne, The Beginner’s Guide, etc. We’re looking for example pieces that highlight the discussion around those games, and exemplify the key issues raised by that discussion.
+For example, last year that would have included Overwatch, No Man’s Sky, Firewatch, etc. We’re looking for example pieces that highlight and exemplify the conversation surrounding those games.

 Which critics did notable work?

 This category is help acknowledge those voices that have had a constant and important presence throughout the year with their critical work.
 Send us pieces that best represent them.

 We look for pieces that feature the myriad talking points of the debate.
 This goes for both industry issues and those of the culture.
 We prefer compilations for these complicated subjects, should they exist, in order to get a better view of the issue’s full scope, but any piece that can capture the scope and complexity is welcome.